 - Scientists believe that if we’re to avoid the most catastrophic impacts of climate change, it is essential to keep Arctic fossil fuel reserves in the ground.

-- Any oil produced in the region wouldn’t come to market for a decade or more, given the remoteness and need for massive and costly infrastructure investments.
+- Any oil produced in the region wouldn’t come to market for a decade or more, given the remoteness and need for massive and costly infrastructure.
 By then we need to be well shifted from fossil fuels, not locking in more for decades to come.

 - Drilling in the Arctic Refuge would disrupt and pollute the habitat of many rare birds, fish, and mammals, including polar bears and caribou.